 Plagiarism Policy

 Genius Journal of Nursing (GJN) is committed to maintaining high standards of originality, academic integrity, and scientific novelty.
-All manuscripts submitted to the journal, including revised versions, are screened for plagiarism before entering the peer-review process using recognized similarity detection software such as Turnitin
+All manuscripts submitted to the journal, including revised versions, are screened for plagiarism before entering the peer-review process using recognized similarity detection software such as Turnitin.

 A similarity index of less than 20% is generally considered acceptable.
 However, editorial evaluation does not rely solely on percentage thresholds.
 The Editors carefully assess the nature, context, and location of the similarity identified in the manuscript.